Albizia adianthifolia var. adianthifolia

 Ethnobotany

 This Tree can either be grown from seeds which should be planted in spring, or from truncheons (stem cutting from a selected plant – used to produce genetically identically new plants).
 For light exposure, plant seeds shallowly.
 Plants are fire and mild frost resistant.
+Local medicine makes use of the bark.
 The Bark is poisonous and may be used as a fish poison.
-Local medicine makes use of the bark.
 Sapwood is pale yellow and the heartwood pale to golden brown.
 The straight-grained wood is easy to work on a lathe and is not inclined to warp.
 However, the heartwood is susceptible to borer attacks.
 The relatively low-density Wood is used for making parquet flooring, wheel hubs and for building – including boats, and for fuel.
 The inferior quality Gum is not much used.
 This is a good shade tree and is used as such in Malawi to provide shade in tea plantations.
 Local medicine makes use of the roots and poisonous bark.
 Healers collecting bark may become a problem in the future.

 References